aws-samples/aws-lambda-extensions/csharp-example-extension/README.md

 ### Deployment options

-`csharp-example-extension.csproj` has all necessary configuration for deploying this extension as a self-contained executable or a .NET Core 3.1 dependent extension.
+`csharp-example-extension.csproj` has all necessary configuration for deploying this extension as a self-contained executable or a .NET runtime dependent extension.
-Self-contained executable is built using .NET Core 5.0 targeting pack and does not require any runtime to be pre-installed for Lambda function, thus it is compatible with any Lambda functions (.NET, Java, NodeJS, etc.).
+Self-contained executable does not require any runtime to be pre-installed for Lambda function, thus it is compatible with any Lambda functions (.NET, Java, NodeJS, etc.).
 All necessary .NET runtime libraries are packaged together with the extension, thus the result package is much larger, than the .NET runtime dependent package (10MB+ vs 10KB+).

 ### Automated deployment: Use shell script to deploy the extension